sejin8642/phdwork/README.md

 spec = projnmr.metaboliteGenerate() # returns ftnmr.molecule object
 ```

-## sbatch script gend and train_model
+## SLURM scripts: gend and train_model
 The template scripts for data simulation and training the model.
-Please change the parameter accordingly to get the type of data you want (all the parameters are commented and have docstrings in the code for anyone to understand).
+Please change the parameters accordingly to get the type of data you want and to train the model with your choice of hyperparameters and training parameters (all the parameters are commented and have docstrings in the code for anyone to understand).
 The scripts are written specifically for sbatch command on HPC setup.
 ```
 sbatch gend.py
 sbatch train_model.py